 Books (find at your local library or order below on Amazon):

-- Weather Words and What They Mean by Gail Gibbons (Note: This book is an excellent resource but not a story book.
+- Weather Words and What They Mean by Gail Gibbons (also here on OpenLibrary) (Note: This book is an excellent resource but not a story book.
 Unless your kid is a mini-meteorologist, they may not want this to be their next bedtime book.
 Use it as a reference to introduce the topics being discussed in each lesson.)

 - A Party for Clouds: Thunderstorms by Belinda Jensen